 © sculpturebythesea.com.
 Merle Topsi Davis.’Sea Anomalies 3′, Sculpture by the Sea, Cottesloe 2022.
 Photo Martine Perret

-From March 3 – March 20 this exhibition features 70 artists from 15 countries.
-All artworks are installed from the sea wall along the sand to North Cottlesloe.
+Held in March, this exhibition features 70 artists from 15 countries.
+All artworks are installed from the sea wall along the sand to North Cottesloe, Perth.
 Some works defy gravity, others are huge, and the Seaview Golf Club showcases small sculptures.
 This is a marvelous chance to purchase sculptures from Australian artists.
 It is also an ideal place to watch the sunset paint white sand beaches orange and pink.

 Canberra Balloon Spectacular

-From March 11 – March 19 hot air balloons float over the capital city at the Enlighten Festival.
-Held over nine days, the skyline becomes a panorama of color, movement, and joyous surprises.
+Held in March every year, hot air balloons float over the capital city at the Enlighten Festival.
+The skyline becomes a panorama of color, movement, and joyous surprises.
 The design on each balloon is unique.
 Balloons lift off at dawn—this is the best time to see them fill, rise up, and hear the whoosh as they rise.
 Attend the event for free.
 If you want to go up in a balloon, purchase a ticket.
 As with all balloon flights, they are dependent on clear weather.
+Passenger flights are 45 minutes and conclude with a champagne celebration.
 Prepare to feel the awe!

 Formula 1 Australian Grand Prix

-Formula 1 Australian Grand Prix will be held in Albert Park, Victoria on March 30 – April 2 in 2023.
 The people at Formula 1® Australian Grand Prix say it is more than a race—it’s a lifestyle.
 Every year Formula 1 becomes Melbourne’s most exciting world-class sporting event.
 The energy is contagious, and you can experience it!
-Explore the Albert Park Grand Prix Circuit, and enjoy live performances, the drivers, entertainers, and, of course, the racing lifestyle.
+Explore the Grand Prix Circuit, and enjoy live performances, the drivers, entertainers, and, of course, the racing lifestyle.
 If you are a Formula 1 fan, the Australia Grand Prix should be on your must-do list.

 World Surfing Championships